-Toshiba Elevator and Building Systems Corporation (TELC) has enhanced the antibacterial and antiviral features of
+Toshiba Elevator and Building Systems Corporation (TELC) has enhanced the antibacterial and antiviral features of its SPACEL machine-room-less elevators, which avoid the need for a rooftop machine room by incorporating the

 The new products can be equipped with antibacterial and antiviral finishes as well as touchless buttons inside the cars as countermeasures against COVID-19.
 In addition, ion generators are standard features and ventilation functions can be enhanced.